The Four Best Travel Walking Shoes for Women

 For hiking mountain trails or traipsing across airports and cities, these have been my go-to shoes for years.

-Three Types of Women's Shoes to Pack for Every Trip
+Three Styles of Women's Shoes to Pack for Every Trip

-Best Walking Shoes for Women: Trails to Towns
+Trail or Sport Shoes for Women: Trails to Town

 Your most serious shoes for walking and hiking: a substantial shoe or boot or both.